sreepal/InterviewQuestions/README.md

  6. List folder contents - Takes absolute path to a folder as an input; Prints out folder contents as an output
  7. Search for a file by name - Takes name of a file to find; Prints out list of absolute paths to files with matching names
  8. Search for a file by name - Takes 2 parameters: Absolute path to a starting folder and file name; Outputs list of absolute paths to files with matching names
- 9. (Optional) Copy folders - Takes 2 parameters: Absolute path to source folder, Absolute path to destination folder
+ 9. (Bonus) Copy folders - Takes 2 parameters: Absolute path to source folder, Absolute path to destination folder

-Your program should be capable of executing commands similar to this:
+Your program should be capable of running the following commands:
- 1. mkdir /someName
+ 1. mkdir /someFolder
  2. create /file1
- 3. create /someName/file1
+ 3. create /someFolder/file1
  4. write "Some text" /file1
  5. cat /file1
- 6. cp /file1 /someName/file2
+ 6. cp /file1 /someFolder/file2
  7. find file2 (Should return all found locations for file2)
- 8. find /someName file2
+ 8. find /someFolder file2
- 9. ls /someName
+ 9. ls /someFolder
- 10. cp /someName /copyFolder
+ 10. (Bonus) cp /someFolder /copyFolder

 Your program should also handle error cases.
 Here are some examples:
  1. Creating a file in a non-existent folder
  2. Appending text to a non-existent file
+ 3. Listing contents of a non-existent folder
+ 4. Displaying contents of a non-existent file

 ## 5 - SHA-1 Encryptor